This post may contain affiliate links.

 Are salmon burgers healthy?

 Salmon is a great source of protein, and is packed full of Omega-3 fatty acids.
 These Omega-3s are great for your heart, and are super health promoting.
-Along with the salad and avocados, these salmon burgers are an amazing source of protein and vegetables which are packed full of nutrients.
+Along with the salad and avocados (or avocado crema)these salmon burgers are an amazing source of protein and vegetables which are packed full of nutrients.
 Try using whole wheat or multigrain hamburger buns to add more fibre and grains.

 What other toppings can go on salmon burgers?